Parkerfield, Kansas: History

 Parkerfield was incorporated as a city of the third class on March 16, 2004, and elections for mayor and city council were held March 30.
 The decision to incorporate the city grew out of a protest by area residents of neighboring Arkansas City's plan to annex the area.
 They believed the city codes to be too restrictive and the taxes too high.
 The residents hired an attorney to fight the annexation.
 The petition for incorporation was filed with the Cowley County Clerk on January 20, 2004, and was approved by the Board of County Commissioners on March 9.

 Geography

-Parkerfield is located at (37.085036,-96.998978), near the east edge of Arkansas City.
-The land topography consists of about 564 acres (261 acres platted and 302 acre unplatted at the time of incorporation) with basically a flat terrain with no natural boundaries and a drainage pattern generally to the southeast for the southern half of the area and to the northwest for the northern half of the area.
+Parkerfield is located near the eastern edge of Arkansas City.
+The land topography consists of approximately 564 acres (261 acres platted and 302 acre unplatted at the time of incorporation) with basically a flat terrain with no natural boundaries and a drainage pattern generally to the southeast for the southern half of the area and to the northwest for the northern half of the area.